ideacrew/hra_calculator/docs/configuration/index.md

 These configuration settings also manage what information is collected on the the Consumer Portal's **About You** page.
 For example, setting **Use Age Rating?** to **Yes** will require the consumer enter a date of birth.
 A **Geographic Area Rating Model**set to **Single Rating Area** will not collect any information related to the consumer's residence.  **County-based** and **Zipcode-Based** settings will collect requisite information necessary to find the premium rating table applicable to the consumer's residence.

-## Plans Page - Import Plan Information
+## Health Plans Page - Import Plan Information

 The **Plans** page enables you to upload plans, premiums, service and rating area data necessary to calculate HRA affordability.
 Here you can import new plan data, view imported plans and delete all plan content from the database.

-The HRA Tool accepts source data in one of two file formats, depending on the content type.
-Following is list of all file names and respective types used by the system:
+The **Health Plans** import feature accepts plan data sets only in zip file format and must be structured as shown below.
+There is no need to manually filter out silver plans from the serff templates because the system will execute that task as part of import.
+In [Release 0.2.0](https://ideacrew.github.io/hra_calculator/hra_tool/releases/release_0.2.0/), there was update provided to improve accuracy of the affordability alogorithm requiring, modifications to plan data requirements.

+*File Requirements*

 | Source File Name | Description | File Type |
 | :---------- | :---------- | :-------- |